camunda/camunda-docs/docs/reference/announcements.md

 End of maintenance: TBD

-### New Camunda Exporter
+### Camunda Exporter

-We are introducing a new Camunda Exporter to bring the importer and archiving logic of web components (Tasklist and Operate) closer to the distributed platform (Zeebe).
-Furthermore, we are harmonizing the index schema.
+A new Camunda Exporter brings the importer and archiving logic of web components (Tasklist and Operate) closer to the distributed platform (Zeebe).
+The index schema is also being harmonized.

-#### Harmonized Schema
+#### Harmonized index schema

+Camunda is harmonizing our index structure and usage.

-As we had unnecessary duplications over several indices, due to the previous architecture, we were able to harmonize our index structure and usage.
+- This removes unnecessary duplications over multiple indices due to the previous architecture.
+- With this change, several Operate indices can and will be used by Tasklist.
+- New indices have been created to integrate Identity into the system.

 ![harmonized-indices](./img/harmonized-indices-miro.png)

-This means several Operate indices, can and will be used by Tasklist now as well.
-Furthermore, new indices have been created to integrate Identity into the system, more details on this later (see Identity re-architecture).

 #### Camunda Exporter

+The exporter can consume Zeebe records (mostly events created by the engine), aggregate data, and store the related data into shared and harmonized indices.

+- Data is archived in the background, coupled to the exporter but without blocking the exporter's progress.
+- Indices can be located in either ElasticSearch or Opensearch.
+Our web components (Tasklist and Operate) then use the new harmonized indices to show data to the user.

+The following diagram shows a simplified version of this work.

 ![camunda-exporter-target](./img/camunda-exporter-target.png)

-The exporter is able to consume Zeebe records (mostly events created by the engine), aggregate data, and store the related data into shared and harmonized indices.
-Archiving of data is done in the background coupled to the exporter (but not blocking the exporter's progress).
-Indices can be located in either ElasticSearch or Opensearch.
-Our web components (Tasklist and Operate) should then use the new harmonized indices to show data to the user.

-The picture above is a simplified version of the actual work we are doing.
-For example, Tasklist + Operate Importers are still needed, for old data to be imported, but the Camunda exporter should write all new data into ES/OS.
-After old indices are drained importers can be turned off.
+- For example, Tasklist and Operate Importers are still required for old data to be imported, but the Camunda exporter writes all new data into ES/OS.
+After old indices are drained, importers can be turned off.

-The Archiver, which takes care of the archiving of completed process instances, will be moved into the Zeebe system as well, to reduce the installation complexity and have a better scaling and replication factor (based on partitions).
+- The Archiver, which takes care of the archiving of completed process instances, will be moved into the Zeebe system as well, to reduce the installation complexity and provide a better scaling and replication factor (based on partitions).

-All of this should help us to achieve a more streamlined architecture, better performance of the Camunda platform, and stability (especially with regards to ES/OS).
+- This helps achieve a streamlined architecture, and improves platform performance and stability (especially regarding ES/OS).

-We will introduce a separate component that takes care of the migration, this will be part of the single application, but can also deployed separately.
-The component is taking care of adjusting the previous Operate indices to make them more harmonized and usable by Tasklist as well.
+- A new separate component covers the migration, which will be part of the single application but can also deployed separately.
+It will adjust the previous Operate indices to make them more harmonized and usable by Tasklist.

 ### Southeast Asia now available for SaaS customers